Clan Gray: Andrew 2nd Lord Gray

 In June 1489 Andrew 2nd Lord Gray Gray was awarded the lands of lundie in Angus, and the office of justice-general of the north, forfeited by Robert, second Lord Lyle who died in 1497.
 Andrew, 2nd Lord Gray built Broughty Castle in 1496.
 One of Andrew 2nd Lord Gray's daughters Elizabeth married in 1487 John Lyon the Lord of Glamis.
 After he died she married Alexander, Earl of Huntly, and at his death in 1504 she married George, Earl of Rothes.
 Elizabeth Gray was responsible for building 'Gowrie House'Gowrie House (Perth, Scotland) in Perth.
 Another daughter of Andrew 2nd Lord Gray Janet married John Charteris of Cuthilgourdy who was Provost of Perth.
 In 1508 Andrew Lord Gray who was also at this point High Justiciary north of the Forth ordered in favour of the magistrates of Perth £100 Scots of the 'Justice Ayre' to be used in repairing and upholding the 'Bridge of Tay'.
 In 1488 Patrick was granted the hereditary title of high Sheriff of Angus, and a few years later he was created 'Lord Justiciar of Scotland'.
 Patrick also added to the Gray clan's lands through the acquisition of the lands of 'Balgillo' and the 'Rock of Broughty' where he erected the Castle of Broughty Ferry.
 One of Andrew's sons Robert was killed at the Battle of Flodden fighting for the young Scottish king.

 Patrick 3rd Lord Gray

-Patrick succeeded his farther Andrew in the Lordship of Gray and is recorded to have died at his home of Castle Huntly in 1541.
+Patrick succeeded his father Andrew in the Lordship of Gray and is recorded to have died at his home of Castle Huntly in 1541.
 Patrick married Lady Jane Gordon daughter of the Earl of Huntly.

 He had a number of daughters but no sons so was therefore succeeded by his nephew Patrick, 4th Lord Gray who was the son of Gilbert Gray of Buttergask son of Andrew second Lord Gray.